Published by the Guyana Chronicle

 The Guyana Shore Base Inc. (GYSBI) is expected to undergo massive transformation this year, with plans in place to invest a further US$250 million into the company.

-Through the proposed investment, the company will be expanding its land holdings by 45 acres, according to the Executive Director of Muneshwar Limited, and Senior Partner at the Guyana Shore Base, Robin Muneshwar.
+Through the proposed investment, the company will be expanding its land holdings by 45 acres, according to the Executive Director of Muneshwer Limited, and Senior Partner at the Guyana Shore Base, Robin Muneshwer.

 He said this on Wednesday, during the International Energy Conference and Expo at the Guyana Marriott Hotel.